Osinachi (digital artist)

-Prince Jacon Osinachi Igwe (born in 1991 in Aba, Nigeria), commonly known as Osinachi, is a Nigerian visual and digital artist.
+Prince Jacon Osinachi Igwe (born in 1991), commonly known as Osinachi, is a Nigerian visual and digital artist.
 Described as "Africa's foremost crypto artist," he often uses Microsoft Word as his medium.
 Osinachi was the first African artist to have his work digitally auctioned as an NFT by Christie's in Europe.

+Early life

+Growing up, Osinachi occasionally wrote poems and short stories before discovering his artistic voice while practicing on his computer's Microsoft Word.

+He briefly worked in the Civil Service before committing fully to arts career.

+Education

+Osinachi gained admission in University of Nigeria Nsukka to study library and information science.

 Career

 Osinachi entered the crypto art scene in 2017.
 In 2020, he held his debut solo show, Osinachi: Existence as Protest, at the Kate Vass Galerie in Zürich, Switzerland.
 In 2021, Osinachi garnered attention for selling $75,000 worth of NFTs in 10 days.

 Osinachi partnered with the Mohamed Amin Foundation to release NFTs for a catalog featuring 2.5 million photographs and over 5,000 hours of video content.
 The project launched $Afrofuture, an Ethereum-based social currency.

-In 2021, 1-54 and Christie's collaborated in an online auction of Osinachi's series Different Shades of Water, making him the first African NFT artist to be featured.
-The series was inspired by David Hockney's 1972 painting Portrait of an Artist (Pool with Two Figures).
-The artworks were displayed at Somerset House.
+In 2021, 1-54 Contemporary African Art Fair and Christie's collaborated on an online auction of Osinachi's NFT series Different Shades of Water, making it the first NFT by a contemporary African artist to be offered by Christie's in Europe.
+The series was inspired by David Hockney's Portrait of an Artist (Pool with Two Figures) (1972), and the works were exhibited at Somerset House in London.

-On January 30, 2024, his artwork Take the Stares, previously owned by Three Arrows Capital, was auctioned at Sotheby's and sold for $20,320.